 D) DRM and encrypted content: While typical messaging services including IETF MIMI support end-to-end encryption of the messages, in some cases the content itself needs to be content protected, for example if high-value content is shared in messaging services, if copying of the content needs to be prevented and so on.
 In this case, the content may be encrypted, and the service needs to be integrated in a key management environment.
 Providing proper functionality for this purpose needs to be studied.

-Explicit Supporters: Qualcomm, Dolby, Xiaomi
+Explicit Supporters: Qualcomm, Dolby, Xiaomi, Samsung Electronics Co.
+Ltd.

 E) Additional media experiences: In 3GPP, advanced media experiences are added to different services, in particular immersive media, new image formats, interactive content, etc. The proper integration of new media experiences should be studied.

-Explicit Supporters: Qualcomm, AT&T, Xiaomi
+Explicit Supporters: Qualcomm, AT&T, Xiaomi, Telecom Italia, Samsung Electronics Co.
+Ltd.

 F) Additional industry requirements: Messaging services are gaining more and more popularity and interoperability requirements are for example developed by GSMA.
 These industry requirements may result in additional functionalities that need further study.
 Communication with the industry should continuously happen such that 3GPP can address those.

-Explicit Supporters: Qualcomm, AT&T, Dolby, Xiaomi
+Explicit Supporters: Qualcomm, AT&T, Dolby, Xiaomi, Telecom Italia, Samsung Electronics Co.
+Ltd.

 G) Media Service Enabler: In TR 26.857, Media Service Enablers had been introduced.
 Clearly, the MMBP Generator and MMBP Player in TS 26.143 are aligned with the Media Service Enabler concept, for example APIs to access player and generator may be further specified to support third party applications.

-Explicit Supporters: Qualcomm
+Explicit Supporters: Qualcomm, Samsung Electronics Co.
+Ltd.

 Additional study areas may be added with lower priority if time permits.